 Jason is the owner of an Australian based Environmental Planning consultancy specialising in master planning, corporate sustainability, community engagement and regulatory approvals.
 He holds a Bachelor of Urban and Regional Planning (University of New England) and a Master of Science (Environmental Management) (Griffith University).
 He has worked in local Governments, a Queensland Government-owned corporation and the private sector.
 He is a ‘Sir Winston Churchill Fellow’ having researched master planning, corporate governance and sustainability through Asia, Europe and North America.

 Julian is a graduate of the Royal Military College, Duntroon; the Royal Military College of Science, Schrivenham; and Australian Command and Staff College.
 He has served in Command appointments at the operational and strategic levels of the Australian Army, NATO and the United Nations as well as in a multinational capacity for the Australian Embassy in Washington, DC.
 He retired from the Army and began teaching secondary level science and chemistry until retirement in 2017.
-He is the Chair of St Steven’s Uniting Church Council, Toowoomba Building Committee and St Stephen’s Toowoomba Meals on Wheels Management Committee.
+He is the Chair of St Stephen’s Uniting Church Council, Toowoomba Building Committee and St Stephen’s Toowoomba Meals on Wheels Management Committee.
 Julian brings experience in operating at the strategic level, and education within a girls’ boarding school.
 He is the Uniting Church, Presbytery of the Downs representative on the Council.